Special Report: How China's official bank card is used to smuggle money

 UnionPay officials say they are trying to stamp out the illicit transfers.
 One of the main steps the company took came in June of 2012, when it required UnionPay card-issuing banks to put a 1 million yuan ($166,000) daily limit on any transaction in Macau, down from 5 million to 10 million yuan previously.
 That limit applies to actual sale transactions.

 UnionPay's rivals, meanwhile, don't appear to be playing the cashback game.
-Macau jewellery stores visited for this article said Visa and Mastercard were not generally used for cashback transactions.
+Macau jeweler stores visited for this article said Visa and Mastercard were not generally used for cashback transactions.

 LOCAL AUTHORITIES RESPONSIBLE